On graphs with large third eigenvalue: Graphs with

 We construct a family of graphs which generalises the $3K_m$ and $C_6^{[m]}$ (the closed blowup of the 6-cycle, as described by Linz \cite{LinzImproved}) constructions, with third eigenvalue $\frac{|V(G)|}{3}-1$.
 The closed blow-ups of these graphs have third eigenvalue proportion converging to $\frac13$.

 A closed vertex multiplication of a graph $G$ is constructed by replacing each vertex of $G$ with a clique and each edge of $G$ with a complete bipartite graph between the endpoint cliques.
-If the cliques are the same size, this reduces to the closed blow-up.
+For a graph $G$ with vertices $v_1,\dots, v_n$, the closed vertex multiplication of $G$ by $[a_1,\dots, a_n]$ is the closed vertex multiplication where the vertex $v_i$ is replaced by a clique of size $a_i$.
+If the cliques are chosen to be the same size, this reduces to a closed blow-up.

 \begin{dfn} Let $H_{a,b}$ denote the closed vertex multiplication of $C_6$ by $[a, b, a, b, a, b]$. \end{dfn}

 In particular, we remark that $H_{n,0}$ is isomorphic to $3K_n$ and $H_{n,n}$ is isomorphic to $C_6^{[n]}$. \begin{thm} We have $\lambda_3(H_{a,b}) = a+b-1 = \frac{|V(H_{a,b})|}{3}-1$.
 Hence, $\lim_{t \to \infty} \frac{\lambda_3(H_{a,b}^{[t]})}{3(a+b)t} = \frac13$. \end{thm} \begin{proof} Add a self-loop to each vertex of $H_{a,b}$.
 Then, there exists an equitable partition of this graph given by the 6 cliques.
 The divisor matrix of this equitable partition is: